Frequently Asked Questions

 Recommended burn time is 3-4 hours.
 Be sure to trim wick to 1/4" before each light.
 This will allow candle to burn evenly to prevent tunneling.
 Remember always follow warning label on the bottom of your candle.
 Your first burn is very important, let it achieve a FULL melting pool on the first burn.

 Our candles are made with a Kosher Certified 100% All-Natural soy wax that comes from sustainable American Farmers that is grown right here in the USA.
 On the other hand, paraffin candles are made from petroleum base oil, which is bad for humans, pet and the environment is more of a nuisance than you might realize.
-Soy Candles burns 50 percent longer, 20 degrees cooler and produces 90 percent black soot than paraffin wax and does not emit chemicals like toluene, benzene, methyl ethyl ketone, or naphthalene.
+Soy Candles burns 50 percent longer, 20 degrees cooler and produces 90 percent less black soot than paraffin wax and does not emit chemicals like toluene, benzene, methyl ethyl ketone, or naphthalene.

-No your soy candles never dry out.
+No, your soy candles never dry out.
 Frosting is a natural characteristic that's unique to per soy candles.
 It's part of the soy experience!
 Often times the frosting of soy candle is called the "bloom," and it's not a flaw.
 Many customers actually become concerned if there is no frosting on their soy candles.
-It is a way that you can always tell if your candle is really made with pure, All Natural Soy Wax.
+It is a way that you can always tell if your candle is really made with pure, All-Natural Soy Wax.
 Frosting on the soy candles will not affect the performance of your candles while burning.